Phased reopening of Augustine House Library – Updated for Phase 3

 What services are currently available?

-You will need your smartcard to enter Augustine House.
+You will need your smartcard to enter Augustine House before 9am and after 5pm.
 If you have lost or misplaced your smartcard, you will need to make arrangements for a replacement:

 - Students – please contact the i-zone directly who will be able to provide further instructions on payment and delivery of your replacement Smartcard.